AMATEUR RADIO SOCIETY OF

 ALL VISITORS MUST BE AWARE THAT KENYA IS NOT A PARTY TO C.E.P.T OR ANY OTHER SIMILAR RECIPROCAL LICENSING ARRANGEMENTS, AND EVERY PERSON WISHING TO OPERATE AMATEUR RADIO IN KENYA MUST APPLY FOR AND OBTAIN A KENYA LICENSE BEFORE DOING SO.
 ARSK WILL BE GLAD TO HELP - E-MAIL US FROM THE INDEX PAGE.

-1. The visitor’s country must have diplomatic relations of some kind with Kenya, at any level
+1. The visitorís country must have diplomatic relations of some kind with Kenya, at any level

 4. The license fee of K.Shs.2,000 is payable on issue.
 To avoid heavy charges it is usually better to pay these fees in one as K.Shs.3,000 - see below

-foreign license.
-The RSGB-administered IARE is the current exam of
+and current Full foreign license.
+The RSGB-administered IARE is the

-A photocopy of the passport showing the visa, or
+2. A photocopy of the passport showing the

 4. A Certificate of Good Conduct from the Kenya CID, or a similar document from their home country Police Force in the case of non-citizens, whose countries are also required to have diplomatic relations with Kenya.